 As westerners, it seems as though we have developed a tendency to measure our emotions alongside our calendar.
 "2019 was a rough year, I can't wait for it to be over" as if the entire 365 days were responsible for our negative feelings, and that the entry into 2020 will somehow solve all of our problems.
 Perhaps we say it because it gives us validation for our emotions and motivates us to make better decisions next time.
 We enjoy measurable success, and using time frames on emotional progression seems like an encouraging tool for personal growth.

-But how does that pessimism towards that 12 months that we have just lived (and put time, money, effort and love into), going to affect the rest of our lives if we carry on tainting it as a 'terrible' year?
+But how is that pessimism towards the twelve months that we have just lived (and put time, money, effort and love into), going to affect the rest of our lives if we carry on tainting it as a 'terrible' year?
 What if every year for the rest of our lives, something catastrophic occurs?
 Then what??
 I don't want to live to see 100 years old, then on my death bed look back at my earthly existence and think; 'gosh, 70 out of my 100 years on this planet were tragic' or 'could have been better'.

 So, out of the last 365 days, how many times did you smile? laugh uncontrollably? cry with happiness? experience some form of elation or excitement? tick something off your bucket list? travel? fall in love (with a partner, a puppy, a cake... anything)?
 Consider these moments and be grateful for them.

 When your world seems full of chaos and despair, you might feel like you deserve to indulge in it and reflect negatively on the outcomes.
-But that isn't helping you to heal.
+And honestly, that's ok for a short while, but then you have to heal.

 TIME FOR A NEW CHALLENGE.

 Focus instead on what good came of this particular spin around the sun.
-What happened this year that made you feel that little ball of fuzzy gratitude in your belly?
+What happened this year that made you feel that little ball of fuzzy gratitude inside?

 Looking back at 2019, I am grateful...